Sahil-18/IP-Project1/README.md

         - SA and SB are the standard deviation for Type A and Type B file transfer respectively.
     - Can use following website to calculate the mean and standard deviation: https://www.statstodo.com/CombineMeansSDs.php
 - For BitTorrent, the results are printed in the terminal and also saved in a .csv file.
+    - We were unable to get results at senders end.
+We were able to get results at receivers end only.
+So, we have results for only one end.
+    - We used the results from three receivers to calculate the mean and standard deviation using the above formula and then multiplied the mean and standard deviation by 3 to get the final mean and standard deviation for BitTorrent.
+    - Also we faced a lot of issues running the bitTorrent code, for one seeder and one leecher it works fine but for multiple leechers it was not working properly.
+We had to try multiple times to get the results.